The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Introduction

-More generally, we consider the online setting with known time horizon.
-We show that under mild assumptions (stable arrivals of bid requests, and stable reserve prices and competitors' bidding strategies) we can recover the random-permutation assumption that many online-knapsack algorithms rely on.
-We then show that again using the structure of a second-price auction, we can adapt very general classes of primal and dual online knapsack selection algorithms to this second-price knapsack problem with uncertain budget consumption, and therefore enjoy their respective competitive ratios.
+We then consider the online second-price knapsack problem with budget constraints and known time horizon.
+We show that under common assumptions (stable arrivals of bid requests, and stable reserve prices and competitors' bidding strategies) we recover the random-permutation assumption that many online-knapsack algorithms rely on.
+We then establish our main contribution: using the structure of a second-price auction, we show how one can adapt very general classes of primal and dual online knapsack selection algorithms, and apply them to this second-price knapsack problem with uncertain budget consumption.
+Concretely, we provide a methodology for converting deterministic and randomized selection algorithms into bidding strategies for the second-price knapsack problem.
+These adaptations will, in effect, select ads according to the same mechanisms, and therefore achieve the same competitive ratios.

-We provide examples of these adapted second-price knapsack algorithms, which give us a competitive ratio of $1-\epsilon$, and where the real-life context allows $\epsilon$ to be small.
-This yields a strong theoretical result on an important variation of the standard online knapsack problem which arises in the context of Internet advertisement.
-Here instead of each item having a known price and value, the item is sold through a second-price auction, having an unknown paying price to the bidder that their bid must exceed in order to win.
-We thus refer to this problem as the \textbf{second-price knapsack problem}.
+We provide examples of these second-price knapsack algorithms, which give us a competitive ratio of $1-\epsilon$, where $\epsilon$ is small in practice and sublinear with respect to the number of ads that arrive.
+This yields a theoretical result on an important variation of the standard online knapsack problem which arises in the context of Internet advertisement.